 Trader Joe’s says: ” The loaf is in the shape of a half baguette (“demi-” and “wand” in Italian), but the bread itself is ciabatta bread.
 Ciabatta dough contains a higher moisture content than traditional baguette dough—over 70% in this case— giving it a thin, slightly caramelized crust and a light crumb with large holes.
 Better yet, it’s made with just a few ingredients: unbleached wheat flour, water, sea salt, yeast, and malted barley.
 Though our supplier makes large quantities of bread, they are still able to achieve the sought-after artisanal taste and texture.”

-The night we tried it, I had made a pasta frittata and it was perfect with that, mopping up our extra sauce.
+The night we tried this bread, I had made a pasta frittata and this bread went perfect with that, as we used it for mopping up our extra sauce.
 Both my wife and I found this bread to be so tasty.

 It’s a small loaf, just about 6 oz of bread. and it goes for just $1.29!
 A bigger ciabatta loaf (11 oz) goes for $1.99.